On the Fourth Day, the Seasons, Days, and Years of Mankind Come Into Being as God Exerts His Authority Once Again

 The Creator used His words to accomplish His plan, and in this way He passed the first three days of His plan.
-During these three days, God was not seen to busy about, or to exhaust Himself; on the contrary, He passed a wonderful first three days of His plan, and achieved the great undertaking of the world’s radical transformation.
-A brand new world appeared before His eyes, and, piece by piece, the beautiful picture that had been sealed within His thoughts was finally revealed in the words of God.
+During these three days, God was not seen to be busy, or to exhaust Himself; on the contrary, He passed a wonderful first three days of His plan, and achieved the great undertaking of the world’s radical transformation.
+A brand-new world appeared before His eyes, and, piece by piece, the beautiful picture that had been sealed within His thoughts was finally revealed in the words of God.
 The appearance of each new thing was like the birth of a newborn baby, and the Creator took pleasure in the picture that had once been in His thoughts, but which had now been brought to life.
 At this time, His heart gained a sliver of satisfaction, but His plan had only just begun.
 In the blink of an eye, a new day had arrived—and what was the next page in the Creator’s plan?
 What did He say?
-And how did He exert His authority?
-And, at the same time, what new things came into this new world?
+How did He exert His authority?
+Meanwhile, what new things came into this new world?
 Following the guidance of the Creator, our gaze falls on the fourth day of God’s creation of all things, a day which was yet another new beginning.
-Of course, for the Creator, it was undoubtedly another wonderful day, and another day of the utmost importance for the mankind of today.
+Of course, for the Creator, it was undoubtedly another wonderful day, and it was another day of the utmost importance for the mankind of today.
 It was, of course, a day of inestimable value.
 How was it wonderful, how was it so important, and how was it of inestimable value?
-Let us first listen to the words spoken by the Creator ….
+Let us first listen to the words spoken by the Creator …

 “And God said, Let there be lights in the firmament of the heaven to divide the day from the night; and let them be for signs, and for seasons, and for days, and years: And let them be for lights in the firmament of the heaven to give light on the earth” (Gen 1:14–15).
-This was another exertion of God’s authority that was shown forth by creatures following His creation of dry land and the plants within it.
-For God, such an act was equally easy, because God has such power; God is as good as His word, and His word shall be accomplished.
+This was another exertion of God’s authority that was shown forth by creatures following His creation of dry land and the plants upon it.
+For God, such an act was just as easy as what He had already done, because God has such power; God is as good as His word, and His word will be accomplished.
 God ordered lights to appear in the heaven, and these lights not only shone in the sky and upon the earth, but also served as signs for day and night, for seasons, days, and years.
 In this way, as God spoke His words, every act that God wished to achieve was fulfilled according to God’s meaning and in the manner appointed by God.

-The Creator’s authority and power produce miracle after miracle, and He attracts man’s attention, and man cannot help but stare transfixed at the astounding deeds born from the exertion of His authority.
-His phenomenal power brings delight after delight, and man is left dazzled and overjoyed, and he gasps in admiration, is awestruck, and cheers; what’s more, man is visibly moved, and there is produced in him respect, reverence, and attachment.
-The authority and deeds of the Creator have a great impact upon the spirit of man, and cleanse the spirit of man, and, moreover, sate the spirit of man.
+The Creator’s authority and power produce miracle after miracle; He attracts man’s attention, and man cannot help but stare transfixed at the astounding deeds born from the exertion of His authority.
+His phenomenal power brings delight after delight, and man is left dazzled and overjoyed, gasping in admiration, awestruck and cheering; furthermore, man is visibly moved and there is produced in him respect, reverence, and attachment.
+The authority and deeds of the Creator have a great impact and cleansing effect upon the spirit of man, and, moreover, they sate the spirit of man.
 Every one of His thoughts, every one of His utterances, and every revelation of His authority is a masterpiece among all things, and is a great undertaking most worthy of the created mankind’s deep understanding and knowledge.
 When we count every creature born from the words of the Creator, our spirits are drawn to the wonder of God’s power, and we find ourselves following the footprints of the Creator to the next day: the fifth day of God’s creation of all things.

-Let us continue reading the Scripture passage by passage, as we take a look at more of the Creator’s deeds.
+Let us continue reading the Scripture passage by passage, as we look at more of the Creator’s deeds.